 Added by Randy Eady on April 25, 2011 at 6:30am — No Comments

 SW and Boomer proudly announce the hatching of their first 2 eggs in 2011.
 Falcon fans watched and waited throughout Earth Day, April 22, until the next morning and were very surprised to see TWO chicks had hatched.
-It may be that SW did not begin incubation until the second egg was laid, which…Continue
+It may be that SW did not begin incubation until the second egg was laid, which would…Continue

 Added by Deborah Mathies on April 23, 2011 at 1:48pm — No Comments